 Advancing Emissions is another interactive from the Wall Street Journal charting changes in greenhouse gas emissions over the past forty years.

 Breathing Earth is an intriguing visual representation of the effect each country has on climate change.
 You move the cursor to a nation on a world map, and then see the number of CO2 emissions that country makes each minute.
 It also shows total population, and the birth and death rate of each country.
-With guidance, English Language Learners could certainly use this website to make some comparisons between countries and draw conclusions from the data.
+With guidance, English Language Learners could certainly use website to make some comparisons between countries and draw conclusions from the data.

 Tides Of Change is a series of closed-captioned NASA videos related to climate change.
 NASA also has a site entirely devoted to climate change issues, including many interactives.